 - Generally, no special preparations are required.
 You may follow your usual routine when it comes to eating, drinking and taking medications unless instructed otherwise by your physician, or our staff when scheduling your appointment.

-- Certain types of scans require the use of an injected contrast agent.
-If your doctor ordered this type of scan, our staff members will explain the contrast agent to you and answer your questions.
+- Certain types of scans involve the use of an injected contrast agent.
+If your doctor has ordered this type of scan, our staff members will explain about the contrast agent and answer your questions.

-For optimal image quality when performing head scans, all makeup must be removed since it may contain metallic powders, which are magnetic and thus degrade image quality.
-It is also VERY IMPORTANT to notify the technician if you have a pacemaker, think you may be pregnant or have a medical constraint that could interfere with the procedure.
+For optimal image quality, when performing head scans, all makeup must be removed since it may contain metallic powders, which are magnetic and thus degrade the image quality.
+It is VERY IMPORTANT to notify the technician if you have a pacemaker, think you may be pregnant or have a medical constraint that could interfere with the procedure.
 Also, it is VERY IMPORTANT to notify the technician if you are/were a machinist, welder, auto mechanic or work with metal in any capacity.

 You should let the technician know if you even suspect you have anything metallic within your body such as surgical clips, joint or bone pins, metal plates, un-removed bullets, shrapnel, BB shots, cochlear implants, neuro-stimulators or permanent tattoos.
 These items may interfere with the procedure.

 - You should wear comfortable clothing with no metal (zippers etc.).
 You may be asked to change into a gown for the exam.